Amino acid: α-amino acids

 2-, alpha-, or α-amino acids have the generic formula H2NCHRCOOH in most cases, (Note: Proline and other cyclic amino acids are an exception to this general formula.
 Cyclization of the α-amino acid creates the corresponding secondary amine.
 These are occasionally referred to as imino acids.) where R is an organic substituent known as a "side chain".

 Of the many hundreds of described amino acids, 22 are proteinogenic ("protein-building").
 It is these 22 compounds that combine to give a vast array of peptides and proteins assembled by ribosomes.
-Non-proteinogenic or modified amino acids may arise from post-translational modification or during nonribosomal peptide synthesis.
+Non-proteinogenic amino acids may arise through nonribosomal peptide synthesis.
+Modified amino acids, by contrast, typically result from post-translational modification.